Harlem Rocker: 2008: three-year-old season

 Following the finish of the 2008 racing season, Harlem Rocker experienced abdominal discomfort and was sent for treatment at the Equine Medical Center of Ocala.

 Later career

 He was scheduled to be returned to training in July, but a respiratory ailment was spotted, and he underwent a "tie-back" surgery, or laryngeal hemiplegia to correct the issue.

 Harlem Rocker made his return to racing as a 4 year old in November at Churchill Downs where he finished second in an Allowance Race.
 Harlem Rocker has made his first start as a 5 year old facing Quality Road at Gulfstream Park in the Hal's Hope Grade 3 Stakes Race.
 He finished in 4th place after being bumped at the start.

 Race record

 Pedigree

+Harlem Rocker is inbred 4S x 4D to the stallion Mr Prospector, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.